 Pay close attention to your heart this week, cardiomyopathy frequencies are in stress this week along with troponin – an indicator of heart damage.
 Blood pressure indicators start to rise this week.
 Back stress continues into early Oct.
 Use your free nutrient software provided in our guest level course to monitor your mineralization as bone health stress begins now.
 SoundHealthOptions.com – CLASS tab

 Adrenal stress is solid this week – you may want to give people more “space” to work out their issues.
-This is especially important with Spike Protein on the rise; some of which influence you God Gene which support empathy and family bonding.
+This is especially important with Spike Protein on the rise; some of which influence your God Gene which supports empathy and family bonding.

 Flu frequencies come into play at the end of the week.